fabricio-p/c-vector/README.md

 Specific functions will by default return a status integer to indicate success of the function. `0` for ok and `1` if it didn't work.
 This is defined by the macros `CVECTOR_STATUS` and `CVECTOR_RETURN(expr)`, which by default will translate to `int` and `{ return expr; }`.
 This is called verbose mode.
 If `CVECTOR_SILENT` is defined, they will be translated to `void` and `{ expr; return; }`.
 This is called silent mode.
 It evaluates `expr` because sometimes it will return the status from another function call, which will also be silent, but the call needs to be done.

 ## Struct mode
 This mode is the default.
 In this mode, a struct is used to store the data.
-This mode can be more flexible and the struct allows a more general purpose usage.
+This mode ia faster to push and pop and the struct allows a more general purpose usage.
 It is also good if you want to print the items of the vector.
 All the functions take the pointer of the `cvector_t` struct.
 It's a pointer to prevent memory copying.

 ### Functions and structs